 Here are 5 simple emoji emotions activities that we have tried.
 As with any activity on this blog, please don’t feel like you need to do all of them!
 See what fits your child’s interests and learning level.

-Spinning emoji emotions wheel – free printable in English and Chinese
+Spinning emoji emotions wheel – fun printable in English and Chinese

 This is one of my daughter’s favorite printables!
 She had fun spinning the emoji wheel and seeing what expression would be revealed!